Travel the Sichuan Province in China: The Highlights

 After that you can either walk or take the cable car down to the bus station at Wannien.
 From there you go by cable car up to the well-known Wannien Temple.
 Then you hike in about 2 hours through marvelous pine forests back to Wuxianggang bus station

 From there the park bus takes you back to the park entrance.
 Here your driver awaits for your journey back to Chengdu.
 Check-in at your Chengdu hotel.

 Day 5: SICHUAN TRAVEL: CHENGDU – CHONGQING – DAZU – CHONGQING

 Transfer to Chengdu train station and travel by high-speed train in about one hour to Dazu.
-Pick up at the train station.
 Drive to the remarkable Dazu Buddhist Grottos.

 The Dazu sculptures are among the best preserved and most impressive rock carvings of this kind in the world and are the best witnesses of the last phase of the once flourishing Chinese Art of stone working.